Discover Swiss Financial Secrets That Maximize Your Money!

 An interesting fact about Yuh is that they will share some of their profits with their cryptocurrency: the Swissqoins.

-The main selling point of Yuh is to make it easy to do your everyday banking operations and invest in the stock market.
-Many people do not invest either because it is complicated or too expensive when starting with small amounts.
+Yuh’s main selling point is making it easy to do your everyday banking operations and invest in the stock market.
+Many people do not invest because it is complicated or too expensive when starting with small amounts.
 Yuh tries to fight that situation.

 It is important to note that Yuh is not a bank itself.
 However, for the customers, it does not make much difference.
 Indeed, your money will be held by Swissquote, which is a bank.
 It means your money will be insured for up to 100’000 CHF, the basic deposit protection as other Swiss banks.

-Since the creation, Yuh has been growing very quickly.
-In about 2 years, they reached 160’000 customers.
-This is impressive growth.
+Since its creation, Yuh has grown very quickly.
+In about two years, it reached 160.000 customers, which is impressive growth.

 So, overall, Yuh is trying to bring many new things!
 But does that make them any good?
 We should look at the details to find out.